MRCIEU/ieu-retreat-workshop-conda-snakemake/README.md

 This workshop is part of the 2024 IEU retreat workshops, and will be delievered by Zhaozhen Xu and Yi Liu.

+**The workshop materials can be found at the [wiki](https://github.com/MRCIEU/ieu-retreat-workshop-conda-snakemake/wiki) of this repo.**

 ## Basic steps

 Below are the basic steps to use the code